ireynolds/sms-immunization-manager/website/content/contribute/index.md

 ## The Product Documentation Site

 The source of this documentation site is in the `website/` directory of the repository.
 The published content is generated from that source using [nanoc](http://nanoc.ws/).
-[Read about contributing to the documentation site](docs).
+The nanoc documentation is excellent and our configuration is simple, so we recommend using their docs.

+To publish the documentation site, run `nanoc` to generate the static site in the `content/` directory.
+Then copy the contents of `content/` (not the `content/` folder itself, though) into the `docs/` folder in the Document Root (as [configured](/deploy/apache) in Apache).